 “One of the very nicest things about life is the way we must regularly stop whatever it is we are doing and devote our attention to eating.Luciano Pavoratti

-When you’re trying to get into shape, especially if you’re 50 or over, there can be one or more issues preventing you from success.
+When you’re trying to get into shape, especially if you’re 50 or over, one or more issues can be preventing you from success.

-First, there’s your habits and mindset, which I’ve dealt with here.
+First, is your mindset and habits, which I’ve dealt with here.

 That’s really the most important part to get right first.
-But, if you’ve got that taken care of it (or are at least working on it), next up is your food.
+But, if you’ve got that taken care of, or at least working on it, next up is your food.

-As in, what to eat, when to eat it, how much to eat, and how the heck to keep up with everything when I’ve got so much else to do?
+As in, what to eat, when to eat it, how much to eat, and how the heck to keep up with everything when you’ve got so much else to do??!!